akflds/potato-cakes/README.md

 ## Putting it all together

-Pulling values out of each file required a few lines of Python.
-Crafting regular expressions to find ratings for each category took a little longer.
+Pulling the right fields out of each file required a few lines of Python.
+Crafting a regular expression to find ratings for each category took a little longer.
 The end result was bundled back up into a nice, clean JSON file with the ratings, latitude, longitude and name of the vendor.

 Originally I was going to throw this onto Mapbox, but it ended up being quicker to drop the data into our Tableau environment.
 With a bit of help from our knowledge team, we got it up and running pretty quickly: